 The salt we’re talking about is table salt.
 Sodium chloride.
 The stuff in your salt shakers and in bags of salt at the grocery store.

-While not part of this discussion, Epsom salts are not a good solution in the garden either.
+While not part of this discussion, Epsom salts—not the same as table salt— are not a good solution in the garden either.

 So, there’s no question that salt kills plants, including weeds.

 The question is whether it’s something that we should be pouring or spraying in our gardens and, ultimately, into our soil.

 And this is where, because it’s a kitchen product that we put on our food, there’s a perception that it’s environmentally friendly.
 It’s 100% natural and lets you avoid putting harmful chemicals in your garden—they say!

 If you suggested pouring acetic acid and sodium chloride into gardens, you’d get resistance, but vinegar and salt sound much more innocent.

 But salt isn’t harmless—especially the sodium ion you’d be releasing into your soil.

 Of course, there’s no such thing as a harmless herbicide—it is killing something, afterall—but some are more harmful than others.

 Sodium is a toxic metal.
 Very toxic to most plants.
 And, while vinegar will evaporate, the sodium stays around—but not necessarily where you put it.
 It can get washed into any other part of your garden, and on to puddles, streams, rivers, and other waterways.